 - 2 Tablespoons whole black peppercorns

-- 1/16 teaspoon Bactoferm culture optional
+- 1/16 teaspoon Bactoferm culture optional but highly recommended

 - 1 teaspoon instacure no2 optional, not to be confused with instacure no1.

 - Grind the peppercorns to the consistency of rough sand and combine with the salt, bactoferm and instacure no2 if using.

 - Rub the leg well with the salt mix, making sure to mind the ball joint and put extra salt around there.
 Keep the leg on a tray in a fridge, flipping every other day or so, whenever you can remember.

 - After two weeks, remove the leg and pat it dry completely.